 Qualified yoga teachers (200 hours minimum with at least 1 year teaching experience) who have either recognised their own need for self-care, self-support, stress coping, trauma recovery and health practices; and/or who want to guide others they teach – either in specifically tailored class, workshops etc or to recognise the more subtle needs of those within more general classes.
-Others will be considered on a case-by-case basis according to relevant experience, including trainee yoga teachers or therapists.
+Others will be considered on a case-by-case basis according to relevant experience, including trainee yoga teachers, yoga therapists and other health professionals.

 How is the course assessed?

 At the end of the course, an assessment will be set.
 This will be a written exploration of a personal chosen and related topic, designed teaching practice and reflections when both taught to a group or individual student and as a self-practice.
 Completion of course is granted on submitting the assessment within a month of the last date of the taught course.
 If the assessment is not up to pass standard, then constructive feedback will be given and one more submission (within one week) will be allowed.
 Those who do not pass will then have the option to redo the course at 20% discount.